Exercise Physiology and Applied Nutrition - PhD

 Professional Enhancement

-Students in the PhD program must participate in eight hours of Professional Enhancement.
-These activities are pre-approved by an advisor and may be Public Health-related lectures, seminars, and symposia related to your field of study.
+Students in Milken Institute School of Public Health degree programs must participate in eight hours of Professional Enhancement.
+These activities may be Public Health-related lectures, seminars, or symposia related to your field of study.

 Professional Enhancement activities supplement the rigorous academic curriculum of the SPH degree programs and help prepare students to participate actively in the professional community.
 You can learn more about opportunities for Professional Enhancement via the Milken Institute School of Public Health Listserv, through departmental communications, or by speaking with your advisor.
-Students submit a completed Professional Enhancement Form to the Office of Student Records which is required documentation to be cleared for graduation.

 Collaborative Institutional Training Initiative (CITI) Training